beejjorgensen/bgnet0/src/bgnet0_part_1500_udp.md

 called its MTU (maximum transmission unit).
 The smallest possible MTU on the Internet (IPv4) is 576 bytes.
 The biggest IP header is 60 bytes.
 And the UDP header is 8 bytes.
-So that leaves 576-60-8 = 508 bytes of payload that you can guarantee won't be fragmented.
+So that leaves 576-60-8 = 508 bytes of payload that you can guarantee won't be fragmented[^If you're sending through a VPN, it might be less than this, but we'll ignore that for sake of simplicity.].
 Since the IP header is sometimes smaller than 60 bytes, lots of source say 512 bytes is the limit.

 Is fragmentation bad?
 Some routers might drop fragmented UDP packets.
 So staying under the minimum MTU is often a good idea with UDP.